bixb922/crank-organ/doc-software/README.md

 The microcontroller will try option 1 and option 2 one after the other until connected.
 It will try during 15 seconds with option 1, then 15 seconds with option 2 and so on, until one of the two options is available.

 * Option 3: This is the fallback option and the option used the first time to configure the microcontroller and can be used in case of problems.
 The microcontroller publishes a Access Point where you can connect, initially with the name esp32s3, and if configured, with the name you provide.
 You connect to that Access Point just like you connect to your home router, but there will be no internet available through the microcontroller.
-For power saving reasons, this option is made available during 2 minutes after power on, or until one of the first two options have made a successful connection.
+For power saving reasons, this option is made available during 2 minutes after power on (except when the microcontroller is not configured for WiFi, in that case option 3 is active until configured), or until one of the first two options have made a successful connection.
 This option is useful if you want to connect from a cell phone where you haven't set up an access point (such as a borrowed cell phone).
 Be aware that while connected, you won't have internet access available on the phone, unlike options 1 and 2.
 If you connect, option 3 access stays active until you stop using it.

 ```mermaid
 flowchart LR